 3.1.
 Wild isolate of E. flaciformis (falW) and E. ferrisi (ferW)

-The pure inocula of E. flaciformis (falW) and E. ferrisi (ferW) wild derived isolates were produced in our lab through NMRI infection experiment.
-Briefly, sporulated oocysts of Eimeria were recovered from samples obtained after field collection from house mouse hybrid zone to the north of Berlin in 2016, from individual faeces sample in which each genotype predominated 300 oocysts for E64 and 600 oocysts for Efwild were inoculated into 16 weeks old -NMRI female.
-All mice were reared individually in wire cages in isolation rooms and provided with food and water ad libidum.
-The faeces from those mice were collected daily during the period of oocyst release from 1 to 12 days post-inoculation [pi].
+The pure inocula of E. falciformis (falW) and E. ferrisi (ferW) wild derived isolates were produced in our lab through NMRI infection experiment.
+Briefly, sporulated oocysts of Eimeria were recovered Berlin in 2016 from samples obtained after field collection from the house mouse hybrid zone north of, from individual faeces sample in which each genotype predominated 300 oocysts for E64 and 600 oocysts for Efwild were inoculated into 16 weeks old -NMRI female.
+All mice were reared individually in wire cages in isolation rooms and provided with food and water ad libitum.
+The faeces from those mice were collected daily during the period of oocyst release from 1 to 12 days post-inoculation [dpi].
 Oocysts in faeces were harvested by screening, sedimentation- flotation in saturated NaCl salt solution, and washings.
-They were then placed in 2% potassium dichromate and incubated at 25C for 4 days to permit oocyst sporulation.
-Sporulated oocyst were examined repeatedly under light microscopy to ensure its purity, and were then stored at 4 °C for about 1 months prior to use.
+They were then placed in 2% potassium dichromate and incubated at 25 °C for 4 days to permit oocyst sporulation.
+Sporulated oocysts were examined repeatedly under light microscopy to ensure their purity, and were then stored at 4 °C for about 1 month prior to use.

 3.2.
 Infection protocol, oocyst counting and sample collection:

 The cleaned inocula of the wild derived E. flaciformis (falW) and E. ferrisi (ferW) isolates produced from the previously described experiment.
-The inoculum of E. flaciformis was originally isolated in Wupperthal by Haberkorn working at Bayer Animal Health company in 1960 and described in 1970, it was since then propagated through experimental passaging in NMRI mice every 3 months.
+The inoculum of E. flaciformis was originally by Haberkorn in 1960 and was since propagated through experimental passaging in NMRI mice every 3 months.

-15 female NMRI mice (10 to 12 weeks old) were randomly assigned to four groups, including a group maintained as study controls that were not inoculated.
-The remaining 45 mice were inoculated via oral gavage with 0.1 ml of inoculum containing a single dose of 200 sporulated oocyst.
+15 female NMRI mice (10 to 12 weeks old) were randomly assigned to four groups each, including a control group that was not inoculated.
+The remaining 45 mice were inoculated via oral gavage with 0.1 ml of inoculum containing a single dose of 200 sporulated oocysts.
 The inoculum had been prepared counting the total number of oocysts in 10µl directly on a standard microscope slide.

-Complete faeces were collected every day of the experiment.
-After weighting of the faeces, flotation was performed as follows: Saturated salt (NaCl) solution was added, the mixture was stirred and
+All faeces were collected every day of the experiment.
+After weighing the faeces, flotation was performed: Saturated salt (NaCl) solution was added, the mixture was stirred and